jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 3. Verify file paths are correct

 ### "File access not working"
-1. You cannot use raw filesystem APIs
+1. You cannot use raw or native filesystem APIs
 2. Use storage.local for data persistence
 3. Use File input prompts for user files
 4. Store File objects directly in storage.local